-- Pregnant women, or women in the first 6 months postpartum
+- Women in the first 6 months postpartum

-- People who do not know how to perform exercises with correct form
+- People who can’t perform exercises with correct form

 The list above is fairly self-explanatory but it must be said that those with health problems could cause more damage to their bodies.